yyc12345/libcmo21/COMPILE.md

 ### zlib

-If you are in Windows, you should download zlib source code and build it with given Visual Studio solution files.
-The final file we needed is `zlibwapi.dll` with `ZlibDllRelease` build type.

 If you are running on non-Windows system.
 You usually do not need to do anything.
 Because zlib development environment may be configured by your package manager correctly.

 If you are in Windows, or in Linux but want to use specific zlib version due to various reasons, following these steps to prepare zlib: